 This is where Klaus can help – Klaus is a tool that allows you to ditch spreadsheets, do conversation reviews seamlessly and improve the quality of your customer support.

-This is the main metric when it comes to knowing the how your support team is doing.
+This is the main metric when it comes to knowing how your support team is doing.
 For some teams, this reflects just the number of conversations in the inbox.
 For others, it combines all interactions coming in from social media, phone, and chat support.

 Tracking conversation volume over a long period of time, e.g. years, can give you great insight into your support team trends.
 This will help you find your busiest periods and understand when you need to hire more staff.

-By analyzing what how your customer support load is changing over time, you’ll understand when and how you need to hire.
+By analyzing how your customer support load is changing over time, you’ll understand when and how you need to hire.
 Knowing how much volume you get outside your business hours will help you decide when to start offering real-time support.

 For example, if your volume spikes every Christmas, think about hiring seasonal support people or using a service provider like FCR.
 If the trend still continues to go upwards, it may be time to start hiring more full-time staff.